hassan23/OpenStreetMap-Project-New-Delhi/README.md

 ```

 ### Listing out the tourism hotels with their websites
-It will be a Inner join as left join list those hotels also which doesn't have a website.
+It will be a inner join as left join list those hotels also which doesn't have a website.
 ```sql
 SELECT hotel.value HOTEL, website.value WEBSITE
 FROM (SELECT * FROM nodes_tags